Restoring Eden’s Dahlia Growing Guide

 Where you decide to plant your dahlias boils down to spacing and sunlight.
 Dahlias spacing is vital as tubers should be spaced at least 18 inches apart, with 12 inches in-between, if planted in rows.
 If in a garden bed, just be sure that you don't crowd them or that they don't get overrun by other plants that might outpace them in the early growing stages.

-Dahlia tubers need at least six hours of sunlight per day, so space Dahlia tubers out evenly to ensure they receive that amount of sunlight.
+Dahlia tubers need 6-8 hours of sunlight per day, so they should be spaced out evenly to ensure they receive that amount of sunlight.

 Solutions for Space Issues

 Grow bags are available in our store.
 5-gallon grow bags are sufficient for most varieties, and 7-gallon grow bags are for AA-size tubers or large tuber producers.
-All of our dahlias at Restoring Eden are grown in these grow bags.
+In different seasons, we have also used grow bags to grow dahlias.

 The Importance of Soil

 Dahlias prefer loose, well-drained soil.
-Dahlias do not like wet feet so make sure the area you plant them in drains well after heavy rains, or you may put them at risk of rotting.
-To enrich the soil, consider adding a few inches of well-composted manure before planting Dahlias.
+Dahlias do not like “wet feet,” so ensure the area you plant them in drains well after heavy rains, or you may put them at risk of rotting.
+Add a few inches of compost to enrich the soil before planting Dahlias.

-Dahlias also prefer slightly acidic soil, so if you have alkaline soil, consider adding organic compost tea to the soil to lower the pH.
-If you live in an area with poor soil conditions, don't be alarmed, Dahlias may be one of the few things that grow well for you and there are always grow bags to give optimal soil conditions.
+Dahlias also prefer slightly acidic soil, so if you have alkaline soil, consider adding organic compost tea to lower the pH.
+If you live in an area with poor soil conditions, don't be alarmed.
+Dahlias may be one of the few things that grow well for you, and there are always grow bags to give optimal soil conditions.
+Either way, it is a matter of science and experimentation to get the soil to optimum health in your growing area.

-The late fall or early spring months preceding your tubers going in-ground is a great time to check the health of your soil.
+The late fall or early spring months preceding your tubers going in-ground are great times to check the health of your soil.
 One way to know exactly what's going on is to get a soil testing kit.
-Soil testing kits, like the ones I use from MySoil.com, will tell you if your soil is lacking in key nutrients that help flowers grow at their best.
-In addition, it will also make specific suggestions for what your soil needs.
+Soil testing kits, will tell you if your soil lacks key nutrients that help flowers grow at their best.
+They might also make specific suggestions for what your soil needs.

 What Month Do You Plant Dahlias?

 Your local hardiness zone is what determines when you plant Dahlia tubers.
 They should always be planted after your zones last frost.
-To the find the zone for your part of the country, visit: (https://garden.org/nga/zipzone/).
-While Dahlias need a cold period during winter, they cannot handle frosts and freezes.
-Typically that means you'll be planting your tubers outdoors anywhere from early May to early June.
+Click here to the find the zone for your part of the country.
+While Dahlias need a cooling period during winter, they cannot handle hard frosts and freezes.
+Typically that means you'll be planting your tubers outdoors from early May to early June.

 The second thing you'll want to look into before planting Dahlias is the length of the day and the amount of sunlight your plants will get.
 Remember that Dahlias require at least six hours of daily sun for optimal growth.